One Canadian Economy Act: Part II: Building Canada Act

 This Act allows Cabinet to declare an infrastructure project to be in the "national interest".
 Once this designation is made, all findings and determinations needed under any Act of Parliament to authorize the project are deemed to have been made.
 The Minister responsible for the Act can then issue the proponent a single document authorizing the project.
 This replaces all other permits required, and sets out the conditions under which the project may be built.
 The Cabinet is also given broad power to issue regulations exempting the project from other laws.
 Though, as a result of amendments made by committee, this power does not extend to some enumerated Acts, like the Criminal Code and the Hazardous Products Act.

 Before a project is declared to be in the national interest, the Act requires the Minister to consider relevant factors.
 The act enumerates some factors to this end, though it doesn't mandate them.
 These include, whether the project will strengthen the country's "autonomy, resilience and security", whether it will provide economic or non-economic benefits to Canada, whether the project is highly likely to be successfully executed, if it advances the interests of indigenous peoples, and if it helps Canada meet its Climate Change and energy transition objectives.
 The Act also requires the Minister to consult with indigenous peoples whenever making a national interest designation, and whenever issuing or amending an authorizing document.
 The Act also has a sunset clause of five years, after which new projects cannot be designated.

+The Act mandated a Parliamentary Review Committee to provide oversight of the law's use, and the Special Joint Committee on the Exercise of Powers Under the Building Canada Act was constituted for this purpose.